 4. Enforceability of Awards: Arbitral awards are generally easier to enforce internationally compared to court judgments.
 Nigeria is a signatory to the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards, which means that awards obtained abroad can be enforced in Nigeria.

-5. Cost and Time Efficiency: Arbitration can be more expedient and cost-effective than traditional litigation.
+5. Cost and Time Efficiency: This mechanism is often quicker and less expensive than court litigation. .
 The streamlined procedures and limited discovery processes often result in faster resolutions, reducing legal fees and associated costs.
 For example, a typical court case in Nigeria can take 4 to 10 years to conclude, depending on the complexity of the case and the jurisdiction, with some cases taking even longer.

-To effectively utilize arbitration for dispute resolution, it’s essential for parties to include clear and comprehensive arbitration clauses in their commercial agreements.
-These clauses serve as a mutual commitment to resolve potential disputes through arbitration.
+To effectively utilize this method of dispute resolution, it’s essential for parties to include clear and comprehensive dispute resolution clauses in their commercial agreements.
+These clauses serve as a mutual commitment to resolve potential disputes handle potential disagreements outside the courtroom.

-1. Initiation of Arbitration: The process begins when a party submits a “Notice of Arbitration” or “Demand for Arbitration,” outlining the dispute and the relief sought.
-This notice is sent to the opposing party and where applicable, to the designated arbitration institution.
+1. Commencement: The process begins when a party submits a “Notice of Arbitration” or “Demand for Arbitration,” outlining the dispute and the relief sought.
+This notice is sent to the opposing party and where applicable, to the designated dispute resolution institution.

 2. Selection of Arbitrator(s): Depending on the clause in the agreement, parties select one or more arbitrators based on criteria such as expertise, neutrality, and availability.
-Selection methods vary depending on the arbitration agreement and may involve mutual consent or appointment by an arbitration institution.
-Example of these institutions are Nigerian Institute of Chartered Arbitrators (NICArb), Lagos Court of Arbitration International Centre for Arbitration and ADR, Maritime Arbitrators Association of Nigeria, Lagos Chamber of Commerce International Arbitration Centre etc.
+Selection can be by mutual consent or through institutions such as the Nigerian Institute of Chartered Arbitrators (NICArb), Lagos Court of Arbitration, International Centre for Arbitration and ADR, Maritime Arbitrators Association of Nigeria, or the Lagos Chamber of Commerce International Arbitration Centre. etc.

 3. Preliminary Hearing and Scheduling: Once appointed, the arbitrator(s) conduct a preliminary hearing to discuss procedural matters, including timelines, discovery processes, and the scheduling of hearings.
 This stage ensures that both parties understand the procedures and have an opportunity to present their case adequately.

 4. Exchange of Information (Discovery): Parties exchange relevant documents and information pertinent to the dispute.
-While arbitration typically involves a more streamlined discovery process than litigation, it allows for sufficient information sharing to prepare for the hearing.
+Although this stage is usually more concise than in court proceedings, it still allows for meaningful disclosure to support the hearing.

-5. Hearing: During the hearing, both parties present their evidence and argument through their lawyers skilled in arbitration.
+5. Hearing: During the hearing, both parties present their evidence and argument through their skilled lawyers.
 This may include witness testimonies, expert reports, and documentary evidence.
 Hearings can be conducted in person, via video conference, or through written submissions, depending on the agreement and circumstances.

 6. Deliberation and Award: After the hearing, the arbitrator(s) deliberate and issue a written decision, known as an award.
 This award is binding on the parties and enforceable in courts, subject to limited grounds for challenge.

-Throughout the arbitration process, parties maintain control over various aspects, such as selecting arbitrators and tailoring procedures to fit the specific needs of their dispute.
-This flexibility, combined with the binding nature of arbitral awards, makes arbitration a valuable tool for resolving commercial disputes efficiently and effectively.
+Throughout the dispute resolution process, parties maintain control over various aspects, such as selecting arbitrators and tailoring procedures to fit the specific needs of their dispute.
+This flexibility, combined with the binding nature of arbitral awards, makes this method a valuable tool for resolving commercial disputes efficiently and effectively.

-In arbitration, the disputing parties play a central and proactive role, exercising significant control over various aspects of the process.
+In resolving disputes outside the courtroom, the disputing parties play a central and proactive role, exercising significant control over various aspects of the process.
 Their key responsibilities and rights include:

-1. Initiating the Process: A party seeking arbitration must file a “Notice of Arbitration” or “Demand for Arbitration,” formally initiating the proceedings and outlining the dispute and desired remedies.
+1. Initiating the Process: A party seeking to begin proceedings must file a “Notice of Arbitration” or “Demand for Arbitration,” formally initiating the proceedings and outlining the dispute and desired remedies.

 2. Selecting Arbitrators: Parties have the autonomy to choose arbitrators with relevant expertise and impartiality, ensuring a knowledgeable and unbiased tribunal.

-3. Determining Procedural Rules: Through mutual agreement, parties can establish the rules governing the arbitration, including timelines, confidentiality measures, and specific procedures, tailoring the process to their specific needs.
+3. Determining Procedural Rules: Through mutual agreement, parties can establish the rules governing the proceedings, including timelines, confidentiality measures, and specific procedures, tailoring the process to their specific needs.

 4. Presenting Evidence and Arguments: Parties through their lawyers are responsible for presenting their case, including submitting evidence, calling witnesses, and making legal arguments to support their positions.

-5. Maintaining Confidentiality: Given that arbitration is a private process, parties are expected to uphold the confidentiality of the proceedings, safeguarding sensitive information and the integrity of the process.
+5. Maintaining Confidentiality: Given that this form of dispute resolution is a private process, parties are expected to uphold the confidentiality of the proceedings, safeguarding sensitive information and the integrity of the process.

 6. Complying with the Arbitral Award: Once a decision is rendered, parties are obligated to adhere to the terms of the arbitral award, which is binding and enforceable.
 It can be contested on specific grounds including misconduct, fraud or error in judgement.

-By actively engaging in these roles, parties in arbitration can ensure a fair, efficient, and tailored resolution to their commercial disputes.
+By actively engaging in these roles, parties can ensure a fair, efficient, and tailored resolution to their commercial disputes.

-When a commercial contract includes an arbitration clause specifying that disputes should be resolved through arbitration, and a party initiates court proceedings instead, the legal framework provides mechanisms to address this situation.
+When a commercial contract includes an alternative dispute resolution clause specifying that disputes should be resolved through a private adjudication process, and a party initiates court proceedings instead, the legal framework provides mechanisms to address this situation.

-Under the Arbitration and Mediation Act 2023 (AMA), if a lawsuit is filed concerning a matter subject to an arbitration agreement, the defendant can request the court to refer the parties to arbitration.
-Section 5(1) of the AMA mandates that courts must refer the parties to arbitration unless the arbitration agreement is found to be “null and void, inoperative, or incapable of being performed.”
+Under the Arbitration and Mediation Act 2023 (AMA), if a lawsuit is filed concerning a matter covered by such an agreement, the defendant can request the court to refer the parties to the agreed procedure.
+Section 5(1) of the AMA mandates that courts must redirect the matter unless the agreement is found to be “null and void, inoperative, or incapable of being performed.”
 This provision underscores the judiciary’s commitment to upholding parties’ agreements to arbitrate disputes.

-To enforce the arbitration clause, the defendant should promptly file an application for a stay of proceedings before submitting any pleadings or taking further steps in the court process.
+To enforce the private dispute resolution clause, the defendant should promptly file an application for a stay of proceedings before submitting any pleadings or taking further steps in the court process.
 Timeliness is crucial; any delay or participation in the court proceedings may be interpreted as a waiver of the right to arbitrate.
-The court, upon receiving such an application, is obligated to stay its proceedings and direct the parties to proceed with arbitration, provided the arbitration agreement is valid and applicable to the dispute at hand.
+The court, upon receiving such an application, is obligated to halt its proceedings and direct the parties to follow the agreed path, provided the agreement is valid and applicable to the dispute at hand.

-The enactment of the AMA has further solidified the legal framework supporting arbitration in Nigeria.
-By aligning with international standards, the AMA enhances the enforceability of arbitration agreements and awards, providing parties with greater confidence in choosing arbitration as their preferred dispute resolution mechanism.
+The enactment of the AMA has further solidified the legal framework supporting private dispute resolution in Nigeria.
+By aligning with international standards, the AMA enhances the enforceability of such agreements and awards, providing parties with greater confidence in choosing this method as their preferred dispute resolution mechanism.

 Conclusion